Walt Disney World General Information

 To access your room you just have to place your MagicBand in front of the lock instead of sliding it into the mechanism.

-You could also use your MagicBand to pay for merchandise.
+You can also use your MagicBand to pay for merchandise.
 For bills under $50 you can just “tap to pay” and if it is over $50 you have to enter a 4 digit PIN.

 The same technology has been introduced at the park turnstiles speeding up access into the parks and to reserve FastPass+ time slots.